Table of Contents Show

-It originated in Chinese imperial dynasties when tribute with rare and fine teas made from the youngest and most delicate buds was common, often imperial quality.
+It originated in Chinese imperial dynasties when tribute with rare and fine teas made from the youngest and most delicate buds was common, often imperial.

 Its rarity also depends on the time of the harvest (usually early spring with unopened buds) and the way of processing (less oxidation to keep the delicate flavor).

 While Green and Black Tea are oxidized, white tea is non-oxidized.
-The leaves are allowed to wither and dry within controlled environmental factors, which brings out the fresh garden taste.
+The leaves can wither and dry within controlled environmental factors, which brings out the fresh garden taste.

 Apart from China, other areas produce their white teas like –

-Believed to have been harvested by Buddhist trained monkeys, this is considered high quality from China.
+- Monkey Picked White Tea: Believed to have been harvested by Buddhist-trained monkeys, this is considered high quality from China.

-This comes from the Darjeeling Region, India.
-The processing method is similar to those of Fujian White Teas, but the flavor differs.
+- Darjeeling White Tea: This comes from the Darjeeling Region, India.
+The processing method is similar to Fujian White Teas’s, but the flavor differs.

-The overall flavor profile that one can experience while drinking white tea varies from grassy, floral, melon, peach, chocolaty, citrusy, herby, and vanilla which can be felt in mild to sweet flavor.
+- The overall flavor profile that one can experience while drinking white tea varies from grassy, floral, melon, peach, chocolaty, citrusy, herby, and vanilla, which can be felt in mild to sweet flavors.